microsoft/industry/healthcare/solutions/homeHealth/readme.md

 ## Deployment of home health

-To deploy home health you first need to create a Power Platform environment and then you need to follow a few steps to deploy the healthcare specific solution.
+To deploy home health you first need to create a Power Platform environment.
+Next, you need to follow a few steps to deploy the healthcare specific solution.
-For the deployment, please [follow the steps described here (Step 1, Step 2, Step 3)](https://docs.microsoft.com/en-us/dynamics365/industry/healthcare/deploy#step-1-prepare-environment).
+For the deployment, please [follow the steps described here (Step 1, Step 2, Step 3)](https://docs.microsoft.com/en-us/dynamics365/industry/healthcare/deploy#step-1-prepare-environment) and deploy the home health solution.

 ## Post-deployment configurations for home health